-The Academy works in accordance with the in-year Fair Access Protocols held by the Local Authority.
+The Academy works in accordance with the in-year Fair Access Protocols held by the Local Authority and in line with DFE guidance.
 Should a vulnerable child within the protocols require a place at the Academy, they will take precedence over any child on the waiting list.